syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

   # Name of the Promise; what the platform team will manage in the platform cluster
   name: promise-name
 spec:
-  # Check the Scheduling docs for details
+  # Check the scheduling docs for details
-  scheduling:
-    - target:
+  destinationSelectors:
-        matchLabels:
+    - matchLabels:
         # Arbitrary key/value pairs that will be used for scheduling
         key: value

   # Array of Kubernetes resources to be scheduled to matching Workers
   dependencies: